In South Lebanon, Cultivating Resistance Against Israel’s “Substance from Hell”

 Despite the damage to this year’s harvest, Baalbaki urged the public not to jump to conclusions either way, as there are no studies that confirm or deny whether white phosphorus can infiltrate produce.

-Panic doesn't help, it brings economic consequences,” he said.
+“Panic doesn't help, it brings economic consequences,” he said.
 Not all areas in the South faced exposure to white phosphorus, so the entire reputation of southern agriculture should not be tainted by fear of contamination, he cautioned.
 While it’s too early to predict the impact on produce in the region, Baalbaki said that land and crops situated 100-200 meters away from the targeted areas that do not have visible residue of the munitions are most likely safe.

 “The notion that everything in the South is polluted harms our southern farmers, and that's why the enemy targets this region,” Baalbaki said.

 If contamination occurs, its effects on the economy and food safety would extend beyond neighboring towns, Zurayk noted.
-Much of the south’s produce supplies big cities such as Tyre, Nabatieh, and Saida.
+Much of the south’s produce supplies big cities such as Sur, Nabatieh, and Saida.
 “Any shakiness in the agriculture sector will affect the availability of fresh and local produce in the market,” he added.

 The possible impact of Israel’s carpet bombing of southern Lebanon on agriculture is reminiscent of a scorched-earth policy, which consists of destroying enemy lands, belongings, and livestock with the intention of spreading terror and discouraging resistance.
 International humanitarian law defines the deliberate destruction of agricultural areas for the production of foodstuffs, crops, livestock, drinking water installations and supplies, and irrigation works — all considered “indispensable to the survival of the civilian population” — as a war crime.

 While severe damage in southern Lebanon has been mostly, but not exclusively, limited to houses, green spaces, and agricultural fields, the Israeli war on Gaza has been indiscriminate.
-The Israeli occupying forces have dropped tens of thousands of bombs targeting houses, farms, parks, hospitals, and schools and have killed more than 30,500 Palestinians
+The Israeli occupying forces have dropped tens of thousands of bombs targeting houses, farms, parks, hospitals, and schools and have killed more than 30,500 Palestinians.

 These types of aggressions are not new to the Israeli army.
 In 1982, Israel invaded Lebanon to debilitate any form of Palestinian resistance under the pretense of attempting to stop Palestine Liberation Organization (PLO) attacks from the area.
 The Israeli forces reached as far north as the Lebanese capital, killed tens of thousands of people, and imposed a siege on the predominantly pro-Palestinian West Beirut for over two months, culminating in the massacre of Sabra and Shatila when the Israeli-allied Christian Phalange militia massacred between 2,000 and 3,500 people in the Sabra and Shatila refugee camp in Beirut.